 Executive Director, Jazz Forum Arts

-After residencies at the Village Gate and Entermedia Theater, thirty-two years ago, Morganelli established Jazz Forum Arts, a not-for-profit arts presenting organization, and in 1985 started the River-side Park Arts Festival, which concluded on its 13th anniversary in August 1997.
+After residencies at the Village Gate and Entermedia Theater, thirty- five years ago, Morganelli established Jazz Forum Arts, a not-for-profit arts presenting organization, and in 1985 started the River-side Park Arts Festival, which concluded on its 13th anniversary in August 1997.

 Associate Director, Jazz Forum Arts